Free Methodist Church: Beliefs and practices

 In doctrine, Free Methodists’ beliefs are the standard beliefs of Wesleyan-Arminian Protestantism, with distinctive emphasis on the teaching of entire sanctification as held by John Wesley, to whom the Free Methodist Church traces its origins.

 The Free Methodist Church, along with the United Methodist Church, shares a common heritage linked to the Methodist revival in England during the 18th century.
 The Free Methodist Church itself arose within the context of the holiness movement within 19th century Methodism.

 The first general superintendent, B. T. Roberts, was in favor of ordaining women, but never saw it take place in his lifetime.
 Out of his own conviction he wrote Ordaining Women: Biblical and Historical Insights.
 The impact of his writings eventually prevailed in the church.
-The Free Methodist Church affirmed the ordination of women in 1911.
+The Free Methodist Church allowed women to be ordained as deacons in 1911, but full ordination into the office of elder did not occur until 1974.
 As of June 2008, women represented 11% of ordained clergy (216 of 2,011) and 26% of candidates for the ministry.

 Free Methodists recognize and license unordained persons for particular ministries.
 They mandate lay representation in numbers equal to clergy in the councils of the church.

 As a reaction to paid musicians in the Methodist Episcopal Church, early Free Methodists enjoyed a capella congregational hymns during worship.
 However, the General Conference of 1943 voted to allow each Conference to vote on whether or not their churches could have instrumental music.
 As a result, pianos and organs became common across most conferences.
 Currently, many churches have worship teams composed of vocalists, drums, keyboards, guitars, and other instruments.